employer responsibilities

 Before-tax (salary sacrifice) contributions are treated for tax purposes as employer contributions, so it's important to identify them on your contribution advice.

-After-tax (voluntary) contributions must also be identified on your contribution advice so your employees aren't taxed again on these contributions.
-You're required to pay them to us by the 28th of the following month.
+After-tax (voluntary) contributions must also be identified on your contribution advice, so your employees aren't taxed again on these contributions.

 For details on how before and after-tax contributions are defined, download How super works (pdf).